Hyperonic neutron stars: reconciliation between nuclear properties and NICER and LIGO/VIRGO results: Astrophysical results and constraints

 As expected, there is an inversely proportional relationship between the stiffness of the EoS with the strangeness fraction at high densities.
 In turn, the strangeness content of the EoS is directly linked to the value of $\alpha_v$.
 Higher the value of $\alpha_v$, higher is the value of $f_s$.
 Also, despite the value of $\alpha_v$, hyperons are always present, corroborating the results present in ref.~\cite{hyp2010,lopesnpa}.

+{ The effects of the onset of the strangeness content particles can be better seen by analyzing the square of the speed of sound, $v_s^2$ as well the adiabatic index, $\Gamma$.
+They are defined as:}

+{ and the results are displayed in fig.~\ref{F3}.
+As can be seen, the onset of the hyperons causes the presence of kinks and peaks in the speed of sound.
+Therefore, the onset of the $\Lambda^0$ hyperon around 0.4 fm$^{-3}$ can easily be identified.
+A very important value is $v_s^2 = 1/3$, called conformal limit~\cite{Stone2021}.
+In the limit of very high densities $n > 40n_0$, pQCD indicates that the $v^2_s$ should approach 1/3 from below~\cite{PRLTan,Kojo}.
+Nevertheless, in the range of interest for neutron star interiors, $n < 8n_0$, we see that the conformal limit is always violated in the proposed parametrization, while the causal limit, $v_s^2 < 1$, is always respected.

+Another important physical quantity is the adiabatic index, $\Gamma$, a sensitive indicator of phase changes in stellar matter and the stability with respect to vibrations and pulsation of the star~\cite{Haensel2002,Haensel2008}.
+For multicomponent matter, exhibit jumps at densities coincident with density thresholds of individual components, signaling phase transitions and/or changes in the make-up of the matter~\cite{Stone2021}.
+As showed in fig.~\ref{F3}, the $\Lambda^0$ threshold is strongly evidenced, causing a huge drop in the value of $\Gamma$.
+Smaller, but distinguishable peak around 0.6 $fm^{-3}$ points to the onset of $\Sigma^-$ hyperon for $\alpha_v$ = 1.00 and $\alpha_v$ = 0.75.
+As pointed out earlier, for $\alpha_v$ = 0.50, the $\Sigma^-$ is suppressed. }

-In relation to the neutron star properties and the astrophysical constraint, one of the most robust constraint is the minimum mass that a EoS must reproduce due to observational measures of massive stars via Shapiro delay.
+Concerning the neutron star properties and the astrophysical constraint, one of the most robust constraints is the minimum mass that an EoS must reproduce due to observational measures of massive stars via Shapiro delay.
 Not long ago, the neutron star king was the PSR J0348+0432, with a mass of 2.01 $\pm 0.04$ $M_\odot$~\cite{Antoniadis}.
 The old king was deposed, and now the PSR J0740+6620 with a mass of approximately of 2.07 $\pm$ 0.07 $M_\odot$~\cite{NICER3} rules over the sky.
 Notwithstanding, both pulsars send the same message: the EoS must be stiff enough to produce a two solar masses neutron star.
-On the other hand, one of the most controversial contraint is the radius of the canonical 1.4$M_\odot$.
-Just in the last couple of years, different studies point to different values for its maximum allowed value.
+On the other hand, one of the most controversial constrain is the radius of the canonical 1.4$M_\odot$.
+Just in the last couple of years, different studies point to different values for their maximum allowed value.
 For instance, a maximum value of 13.8 km, 14.2 km, 13.5 km, 12.6 km, 13.5 km, 12.8 km, 13.0 km, and 13.2 km was found respectively in ref.~\cite{NICER1,NICER2,rad1,rad2,rad3,rad4,rad5,rad6}.
 The average value of these studies is 13.32 km, and I use it as a constraint.